ckronlage/AID-HS/README.md

 **What is the harmonisation process ?**

-Scanners can induce a bias in the MRI data.
-To use the full potential of the AID-HS tool, we recommend adjusting for these scanners differences by running a preliminary harmonisation step to compute the harmonisation parameters for that specific scanner.
+Features extracted from MRI scans from different MRI scanners have systematic differences between them.
+To remove scanner related biases we recommend harmonising your MRI data to the MRI data that was used in the AID-HS manuscript.
+This harmonisation is required for each MRI scanner / T1 sequence you are using.

 Notes:
-- This step needs to be run only once, and requires data from at least 20 subjects acquired on the same scanner and demographic information (e.g age and sex).
+- This step needs to be run only once, and requires data from at least 20 subjects acquired on the same scanner with the same T1 sequence and demographic information (e.g age and sex).
 See [harmonisation instructions](/docs/harmonisation.md) for more details.
 - The AID-HS pipeline can also be run without harmonisation with no drop in performances.
 However, the characterisation of the hippocampal features compared to the normative growth curves will not be interpretable.